Speech Pathology Services in Forster

 Difficulty and/or discomfort swallowing food, liquids, medicine and/or saliva.

-Speech & Voice
+Speech and Voice

 The production of sounds to express words, feelings and communicate meaning.